-GDP (or Gross Domestic Product) and GNP (Gross National Product) both measure the size and strength of the economy but their definition, calculation and applications are different from each other.
+GDP (or Gross Domestic Product) and GNP (Gross National Product) measure the size and strength of an economy but are calculated and used in different ways.

 GDP stands for Gross Domestic Product, the total worth estimated in currency values of a nation’s production in a given year, including service sector, research, and development.
 That translates to a sum of all industrial production, work, sales, business and service sector activity in the country.
 Usually this is calculated over a period of one year, but there may be analysis of short and long term trends to be used for economic forecast.
 Gross Domestic Product can also be calculated on a per capita (or per person) basis to give a relative example of the economic development of nations.